 - Preservation of the arts

-All areas of the application, including budget information, must be completed, and requested supporting documentation is required in order to be considered for a THF grant.
+All areas of the application must be completed and requested supporting documentation included in order to be considered for a THF grant.

 Within ten business days after grant decisions are made, all applicants will receive a letter announcing whether their proposal was accepted or denied.
 See the FAQ page for more information about the application process.

 Recipients must submit a follow-up report, signed by an organizational representative, with accompanying documentation upon completion of the funded project or within one year of the grant disbursement.